sudar/wp-plugin-in-github/README.md

 - The third parameter specifies the format.
 You can use one of the following two.
     - `to-wp` - convert from Github markdown format to WordPress Plugin Readme format
     - `from-wp` - convert from WordPress Plugin Readme format to Github markdown format

+### Creating a zip archive of the Plugin

+You can use the `create-archive.sh` script to quickly create a zip archive of the Plugin.

+`./path/to/create-archive.sh [-p plugin-name] [-o output-dir]`

+The following are the different options that you can pass to this script.

+- `-p` - The name of the Plugin.
+The script can pick it up from the current directory name
+- `-o` - Path to the output directory, where the zip file should be created

 Contribution
 -------------